-During the 2010-2011 school year, it is estimated the district will discard 177,402 cubic yards of solid waste, with an estimated weight of 9,757 tons.
-This is a reduction of 5,379 cubic yards from the previous school year.
+During the 2016-17 school year, it is estimated the district discarded 154,260 cubic yards of solid waste, with an estimated weight of 8,840 tons.
+This is a reduction of 917 tons, or 9% of what the district did 6 years ago.

-The average yearly cost per student for solid waste disposal in our Polk County public schools for 2010-11 is:
+The average yearly cost per student for solid waste disposal in our Polk County Public Schools for 2016-17 is:

-Currently, we have 92% of our schools with access to an on-campus recycling program which provides the facility with once a week pick up of materials such as paper, aluminum, steel, plastics, and glass.
+Currently, all of our schools have access to an on-campus recycling program which provides the facility with once a week pick up of materials such as paper, aluminum, steel, plastics #1 thru #4 and glass.

 To find out more about recycling, litter prevention, and the proper disposal of household chemicals, please visit the following sites: